fuhui14/SWEN90017-2024-TAP/docs/Software Requirements Specification.md

 Functional requirements describe the specific functions and features the system must provide, focusing on what the system is supposed to do.

 - **File Upload and Management**:
+  - Users can input their emails to receive the result.
   - Initial support for uploading audio files, with potential future support for other formats.
   - Drag-and-drop functionality for file uploads (optional).
   - Temporary storage of files with an automated deletion policy after 30 days.